michaellengyel/Altair/README.md

 # Altair
-A-Star algorithm implementation and application for the traversing of topological maps
+A-Star algorithm implementation and application for the traversing of topological maps.

-Do not delete or modify within the following time slot:
-(2020.05.15 - 2023.05.15)